amrs-tech/Hacktoberfest-Beginner-level/README.md

 # Hacktoberfest-Beginner-level

-A beginner-friendly repository to help first-time-contributors in the open source community.
+A beginner-friendly repository to welcome first-time-contributors in the open source community.

 ## Contributions